dongjs/dongjs.github.io/_poems/quiet-storm.md

 Thirdly, I get desperation and
 next I hear what seems to me to be

-in the hook a Minstrel capitalism!
+in the hook a minstrel capitalism!
 Quiet longing for what should have been.
 Next I hear what seems to me to be
 (but what could never have been